CarletonArchives/Proto-Bagger/README.md

     - the default is Gigabytes
 - FILE_NAME defines what your AccessionImport file will be named.
     - The default is AccessionImport.
+- EXCLUDES defines what files to ignore in the top directory.

 ###AccessionImport file:
 You can define the name of the accession import file in bagger_settings.txt.